devtechsystems/devtechsys.com/_projects/Assistance-to-Environmental-Ma.md

 ---
-title: Assistance To Environmental Ma
-Project Title: Assistance to Environmental Management in Enterprises in the NIS Start Year: '1998'
+title: Assistance to Environmental Management in Enterprises in the NIS Project Title: Assistance to Environmental Management in Enterprises in the NIS Start Year: '1998'
 End Year: '2001'